Judge temporarily blocks US effort to remove dozens of immigrant Guatemalan and Honduran children

 Lawyers for the children said their clients have said they fear going home, and that the government is not following laws designed to protect migrant children.

+The suit, along with a related lawsuit before a federal judge in Washington, D.C., responds to the Trump administration’s Labor Day weekend attempt to remove Guatemalan migrant children who were living in government shelters and foster care after coming to the U.S. alone.

+In a late night operation Aug.
+30, the administration notified shelters that they would be returning the children to Guatemala and needed to have the kids ready to leave in a matter of hours.
+Scores of children got as far as boarding planes in Texas on the morning of Aug.
+31 and were set to depart to Guatemala.

-Denise Ann Faulk, an assistant U.S. attorney under the Trump administration, emphasized that the child repatriations were negotiated at high diplomatic levels and would avoid lengthy prohibitions on returning to the U.S.
+At Thursday’s hearing in Tucson, Denise Ann Faulk, an assistant U.S. attorney under the Trump administration, emphasized that the child repatriations were negotiated with Guatemala at high diplomatic levels and would avoid lengthy prohibitions on returning to the U.S.

 Nearly all the children were in the custody of the U.S. Health and Human Services Department’s Office of Refugee Resettlement and living at shelters in the Phoenix and Tucson areas.
 Similar lawsuits filed in Illinois and Washington, D.C., seek to stop the government from removing the children.